 The Goods and Services Tax (GST), effective from 1 July 2000, applies to certain types of property transactions.
-However, generally, GST does not apply to residential land sales and purchases.
+However, generally, GST does not apply to existing residential land sales and purchases.

 The residential properties that can attract GST are those properties that:

 • have not previously been sold as residential premises;